prototypefund/reproducible-website/_docs/source-date-epoch.md

 STRING(TIMESTAMP BUILD_DATE "%Y-%m-%d" UTC)
 ```

-... works with CMake versions 2.8.11 and higher, but is only respects
+... works with CMake versions 2.8.11 and higher, but it only respects
 `SOURCE_DATE_EPOCH` since version 3.8.0.
 If you do not have a modern CMake but
 need reproducibility you can use the less-preferred variant: